Policies & Procedures

 The academic program offered at Jesuit aims to provide Blue Jays with a well-founded preparation for college and for life.
 While the courses more than fulfill the entrance requirements of all colleges, Jesuit’s academic program also strives to develop the will and intellect of each student.
 All student policies and procedures have been developed with that goal in mind.

-A full list of Jesuit’s policies & procedures is available in the Bulletin.
+A full list of Jesuit’s policies & procedures is available in the Bulletin, linked below.

 Students are assigned daily work sufficient to occupy them at home for 2 ½ – 3 hours.
 If the important duty of accomplishing this homework is neglected, it will be impossible for the student to achieve fully the goals of his academic program.
 Parents are requested to inform the Academic Asst.
 Principal if their sons have insufficient (or excessive) work at home so that she may investigate the cause of this departure from normal procedure.